EllaRepo/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion:	Delete the direcctory 'my_first_directory' from '/tmp' direcctory.
 10-back:	Changes the working directory to the previous one.
 11-lists:	Lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the '/boot' directory (in this order), in long format.
+12-file_type:	Prints the type of the file named 'iamafile' which is in the '/tmp' directory.